DeSevilla/soundproof/README.md

 [FunDSP](https://github.com/SamiPerttu/fundsp).
 The mathematical proofs are constructed in a custom Rust implementation of [LambdaPi](https://www.andres-loeh.de/LambdaPi/), a simple version of the dependently-typed lambda calculus.
-Artistic influences include Iannis Xenakis, Henry Flynt, Catherine Hennix, Drexciya, Perturbator, and Odz Manouk.
+Artistic influences include Iannis Xenakis, Henry Flynt, Catherine Hennix, Drexciya, Perturbator, Sun Ra, and Odz Manouk.

 Example of the output can be found on SoundCloud [here (term-structured)](https://soundcloud.com/user-619734785/system-output-v12) and [here (type-structured)](https://soundcloud.com/user-619734785/system-output-v13).